Content is the king. I know you have heard of this quote many times. And undoubtedly, it is 100% true.

 There are various other free tools available but these are good to start with, you will get an idea of which keywords you should target.

 Pro Tip: Write for Humans, Not for Search Engines.
-Even though you have got the perfect keywords for your article, make sure not to stuff it unnecessarily in your article.
+Even though you have got the perfect keywords for your article, make sure not to stuff them unnecessarily in your article.
 Keyword stuffing, or in simple terms overuse of keywords will affect the quality of your article.

 Once you are ready with your target keywords, write down all your ideas for a content outline.